 Windows 7 is better at recognizing and working with Solid State Drives (SSD) than previous versions of Windows.
 It has the ability to detect SSDs and set the disk defragmentation service to manual, even use the TRIM command on some drives.
 Even with these basic optimization steps, there is always some room for improvement, as outlined below.

 SSD reliability has been a topic of discussion ever since the inception of this technology, and should be an important factor when tuning your drive in addition to performance.
 SSDs use NAND-based flash memory, which is able to retain data without power.
 To reduce production costs and push higher capacity SSDs, manufacturers have to either shrink the NAND die size, or increase density of the data on the same die.
 There are three common types of NAND flash used in SSD drives today: SLC, MLC and TLC.
+A newer "eMLC" improved type of MLC flash is gaining popularity as well.
 It is important to know the differences in reliability in the different flash types.

 SLC (single layer cell) - up to 100,000 program/erase cycles per cell, high performance, fast write speeds, high cost, good fit for industrial grade devices and critical systems.
 SLC flash has only two states: erased (empty), and programmed (full).

 eMLC (Enterprise multi layer cell) - 20,000 to 30,000 program/erace cycles.
 Improved version of the multi-level cell flash memory that has higher reliability and write endurance.
 An eMLC could be 2-bit, while MLC can be 3 or 4 bit.